August 2021

 Double-sided boards enable more complex routing than single-sided boards, but sometimes two layers still aren’t enough.
 This occurs frequently when designing circuit whose components have hundreds of closely spaced leads.
 It’s also important for designs that require entire layers for ground or power supply.
 To resolve these issues, board designers create multilayer board designs.
 In essence, a multilayer board is a group of double-sided board sandwiched together using a material called prepreg.
 Similar to glue, prepreg is soft to begin with but hardens when heat and pressure are applied.
 A board’s arrangement of core and prepreg layers in a multilayer board is called its stack-up.

-Overview of printed circuit boards Read More »
+Overview of printed circuit boards (PCB) Read More »

 Product Enquiry